-Design Guidelines Warning timing for forward-acting CWSs such as FCW and Curve Speed Warning (CSW) systems should take into account expected driver response time and driver-selected deceleration levels.
-Warning timing for side-acting CWSs such as LCW and Lane Departure Warning (LDW) systems should be based primarily on when the system detects the driver's intent to change lanes or on when it predicts a lane departure/conflict with a side hazard. • Sensitivity settings may be pro vided that modify the baseline warning timir ould be bounded by a minimum warning tim Based Primarily on Expert Judgment Based Equally on Expert Judgment and Empirical Data Based Primarily on Empirical Data
+Design G uidelines • Warning timing for forward-acti ng CWSs such as FCW and Curve Speed V Warning (CSW) systems shoul d take into • Warning timing for side-acting of primarily on when the system de departure/conflict with a side ha CWSs such as LCW and etects the driver's intent zard.
+Lane Departure W to change lanes or Varning (LDW) systems should on when it predicts a lane d be based • Sensitivity settings may be prov However, these adjustments sho necessary to avoid a collision or ided that modify the bas uld be bounded by a min hazard situation. eline warning timin nimum warning tin ng according to driver preference that is based on kinematic c nce. conditions I Based Primarily on Based Equally on Expert Judgment Based Prim arily on Expert Judgment and Empi rical Data Empirio al Data